Healthcare Supply Chain

 Payment

-Pretty straightforward here, Accounts Payable processes invoices that come in from suppliers for goods and services.
+It is pretty straightforward here: Accounts Payable processes invoices that come in from suppliers for goods and services.

 Program Management